52binge/52binge.blog.source/_posts/English/speaking/2022-p2-3-broken-then-repaired.md

 1. When 2.
 Where 3.
 Who With 4.
 How You Felt

+### 4.1 when， who with

+I’d like to talk about the one particular walk I had with my best friend a year ago.
+It had been a very tough day for me, working on weekends and to top it, the work was **a bit bizarre** [bɪˈzɑː(r)] .
+I was about to crash when Molly called me up for a walk.

+I remember running from my work desk and out to the office gate **as if** I had found my freedom.
+We initially thought of going for a 15-minute walk, but I came back after around one hour.

+We were ambling talking about the unnecessary things, discussing each other and having a beautiful time.
+It was late in the evening and the winds were blowing beautifully.

+### 4.2 where (office area)

+We had burger first then tea followed by corn and then ice cream.
+There was not much distance that we covered, we were around 500 meters from the office area, but we took many rounds of the same place, and it was amazing.

+### 4.4 How You Felt

+We chatted about his dreams and mine and then about the things going right and wrong in our lives.
+Then, we discussed our families, broken hearts and almost everything.

+It was a lovely walk, after a terrible day at work, when you are **stuck**[stʌk]  to a computer screen for more than 10 hours, nothing can be better than having a walk with your best friend.

 > 星期五, 四月 01 @ 20:30 (UTC+08:00) / 四月 02 @ 22:00

 ## 3. Describe a rule that you don’t like